guidefari/here_hugo/apps/v2/src/content/book/Spotify-Teardown.md

 - July 4 2011: US launch
 - No big advertisement, mainly relied on word of mouth, which was a strategy that played 2 roles, protect network capacity, & feed into the hype culture.

-> The limitation on invites not only ensured that network capacity would not be overloaded but also contributed to hype that associated Spotify with the lifestyle of those circles that were first to receive invites—primarily young, hip New Yorkers.
+> The limitation on invites not only ensured that network capacity would not be overloaded but also contributed to hype that associated Spotify with the lifestyle of those circles that were first to receive invites, primarily young, hip New Yorkers.

 #### Period E (2013)
 - Now they're starting to pay attention to recommending personalised music